This trial will evaluate the impact of Speech & Language UK’s Early Talk Boost intervention on the language outcomes of children aged 3-4 years.

 For further information about the evaluation please contact NFER at [email protected].

-Further information on this project, including information sheets and privacy notices can be found at the document links above.
+Further information on this project, including information sheets and privacy notices can be found via the document links below.